instantlinux/apicrud/docs/content/gettingstarted.md

 * Install docker ([desktop for Mac](https://docs.docker.com/docker-for-mac/) or [Linux/Ubuntu](https://docs.docker.com/engine/install/ubuntu/)) and enable kubernetes; if you're on a Mac install [homebrew](https://brew.sh); Linux _kubeadm_ setup is beyond scope of this README
 * To run the full example demo in your local kubernetes:
   * Make secrets available: `ln -s example/secrets/.gnupg ~` if you don't already use gpg, or `make sops-import-gpg` if gpg is already installed
+    * (If you've run through this once before and wiped your kubernetes configuration, run `make clean secrets`)
   * Invoke `TAG=latest make deploy_local` and wait for services to come up:
 ```
     $ kubectl get pods